max-sym/react-booking-form/README.md

 - [CodeSandbox playground](https://codesandbox.io/s/react-booking-form-example-9z489)
 - [Storybook example](https://611f9e606d0396003a654e41-zxstavlflj.chromatic.com/?path=/story/example-bookingform--basic)

-## Features
+## Features included
-✅ Style agnostic: style your components however you want and just give them callbacks from the library for logic\
+✅ Style agnostic: style your components however you want and just give them callbacks and data from the library\
 ✅ Debounced location search\
-✅ Easily focus on the next elements after selections\
+✅ Focus on the next form fields after selections easily\
+✅ Date calendar also allows choosing time!\
+✅ Make a datetime field not allow to select date prior to another's datetime field value (e.g., so users can't specify check-in date before the check-out date) \
-✅ No dependencies except a very light (and amazing) calendar library [flatpickr](https://github.com/flatpickr/flatpickr)\
+✅ No dependencies except a very light (and amazing) datetime library [flatpickr](https://github.com/flatpickr/flatpickr)\
-✅ Flexible form schema\
 ✅ Guest count selection by person group\
+✅ Allows human readable datetime format (configuration option provided by [flatpickr](https://github.com/flatpickr/flatpickr))\
+✅ Flexible form schema

 ### Notes
 - The library styling is very flexible, however the calendar component styling requires including a theme css file from [flatpickr](https://github.com/flatpickr/flatpickr).
 We made it so you can fully control it by including it yourself or creating your own theme without any dependency on the `react-booking-form`;